engtuncay/engtuncay.github.io/web-css/css-intro-02-2-Text.md

 ## Text Direction

-The direction and unicode-bidi properties can be used to change the text direction of an element:
+The direction and unicode-bidi(???) properties can be used to change the text direction of an element:

 Example